Citadel-Station-13/CitadelLore/wiki/Medals.md

     was collectively awarded during the [Redspace
     Crisis](/wiki/Redspace_Crisis "wikilink").
 Only one actual medal was distributed however, which sits in a plaque at CentCom.
--   A portion of crew from the [Virgo Orbital Research Establishment](/wiki/Virgo_Orbital_Research_Establishment "wikilink") was awarded this medal after infiltrating and destroying one of the many golden empire abduction vessels in the sector- leading to a direct reduction in their activity.

 Medal of Valor
 --------------